sunhui-3D/3D-PointCloudReconstruction/README.md

 &nbsp;&nbsp;--pix3d.json<br>

 ## Usage
 Install [Pyrotch](https://pytorch.org/get-started/previous-versions/).
-We recommend pytorch 1.8.
-The code provided has been tested with Python 3.7, Pytorch 1.8, and CUDA 10.0.
+We recommend pytorch.
+The code provided has been tested with Python 3.6.13, torch 1.5, torchvision 0.6.0+cu101, tensorboard 1.14.0, and CUDA 10.1.
 The following steps need to be performed to run the codes given in this repository:

 1. Clone the repository:
 ```shell